Azure/PSRule.Rules.Azure/docs/en/rules/Azure.VNET.PrivateSubnet.md

 To configure virtual networks that pass this rule:

-For each subnet object in defined the `properties.subnets` property:
+- For each subnet in defined the `properties.subnets` property:
   - Set the `properties.defaultOutboundAccess` property to `false`.

 For example: